leoworkcp/vacay-me/README.md

 ---

-Since this was our first project, we had limited experience developing a full database schema from the ground up.
-As we moved through the project, there were times when we discovered features would be easier to implement with changes to our database schema.
-We were able to work through this with some minor database updates and using eager loading with sequelize queries.

 <p> </p>

 ### User Reviews

 Using AJAX to add user reviews was our first AJAX implementation of dynamic UI and was hard to make it work.

-Styling the the website pages using raw CSS was another obstacle we had.
-There are hundred of lines of code just for the CSS styling.
-We use mixins Pug templates in order to reuse most of the code for the styling and the html/pug.
-This save us probably hundred of lines code as well.
+Styling the the website pages using raw CSS was another obstacle I had.

 <p> </p>